OpenVK/docs/docs/openvk_engine/api/description.md

 Returns the server address for sending photos in a POST request.

+!!! caution
+    After receiving the address of the attachment sending server, you must specify the `Content-Type` header with the value `multi-part/form-data` in the request itself, as well as the file in the `photo` data part.

 ### `getOwnerPhotoUploadServer` 🔰

 Fields: **`owner_id`**

 Returns the server address for sending wall owner photos in a POST request.

+!!! caution
+    After receiving the address of the attachment sending server, you must specify the `Content-Type` header with the value `multi-part/form-data` in the request itself, as well as the file in the `photo` data part.

 ### `getWallUploadServer` 🔰

 Fields: **`group_id`**

 Returns the server address for sending group photos for post in a POST request.

+!!! caution
+    After receiving the address of the attachment sending server, you must specify the `Content-Type` header with the value `multi-part/form-data` in the request itself, as well as the file in the `photo` data part.

 ### `save`